ArminMemar/ArminMemar/README.md

 Hello.
 I'm Armin.
 I'm a high school student and trying to improve my skills in programming.
 I'm interested in the fields of AI, machine learning, and data science.
 - I'm currently working with Python.
 - I wanna start working on back-end.
-- I'm learning how to use Python for robotics projects.
+- I'm learning how to use Python in data science.
-- I'm studying on my own to improve my programming skills.
+- I'm studying on my own to learn more about AI.